Gubblecote Ltd's Privacy Policy

 FedEx Express UK Limited (FedEx) is used by us for courier/delivery services.
 Your personal data which may include your name, address, contact details (including email address and telephone number) and any special instructions for delivery may be passed to them.
 This data will be passed to FedEx and to its affiliates both in and outside the EU, including the USA, in connection with the delivery.
 You are under no statutory or contractual requirement to provide FedEx with this data but if you fail to do so then delivery may not be made.
 You have a right to access this data, request any inaccurate data is rectified, deleted, any inaccurate data is blocked or removed or oppose its processing for legitimate purposes.
 FedEx may use sub-contractors or agents to deliver the order and so your personal data may be passed to them for this purpose.

-Parcelforce Worldwide will use the personal data provided by us and/or RB Equestrian to enable Parcelforce Worldwide to provide its services and in the manner described in the Privacy Policy (which can be found here https://www.parcelforce.com/privacy) unless there’s conflict with the terms of the agreement between Parcelforce Worldwide and RB Equestrian (in which case the agreement prevails)
+Parcelforce Worldwide is also used for courier/delivery services.
+Your personal data which may include your name, address, contact details (including email address and telephone number) and any special instructions for delivery will be passed to them and may be used to enhance the delivery process and it may use notifications and Geodata for that purpose.
+Parcelforce Worldwide will use the personal data provided by us and/or RB Equestrian to enable Parcelforce Worldwide to provide its services and in the manner described in the Privacy Policy (which can be found here https://www.parcelforce.com/privacy) unless there’s conflict with the terms of the agreement between Parcelforce Worldwide and RB Equestrian (in which case the agreement prevails).
+Parcelforce Worldwide will disclose the personal data obtained in the course of providing the services to third parties where it is necessary to do so in order to provide the services and Parcelforce Worldwide will ensure that any such third parties are similarly restricted in their use of the Personal Data.

 Royal Mail is also used for delivery services.
 Your personal data which may include your name, address, contact details (including email address and telephone number) and any special instructions for delivery will be passed to them and may be used to enhance the delivery process.
 The Royal Mail privacy policy may be found here: https://www.royalmail.com/privacy-notice.
 Royal Mail may use third parties, sub-contractors or agents to deliver the order and so your personal data may be passed to them for this purpose.